 - Accept Help from People & Products

 If someone that you trust offers to help you, do not reject it.
 You don’t have to do all the work by yourself.
 Everybody needs to take the helping hand at some time.
 Allow your friends or family members to come and take care of the baby so that you can sleep or clean your house – or shower!
 Whenever someone offers to do something helpful, kindly accept it.
 Trust me; you can return the favor later.
-Use the appliances and tricks that work to give you free time – do not feel guilty for using the walker, the stroller, and give yourself the gift of the ones that aid in doing the job like bottle warmers, feeding cushions, and pumps.
+Use the appliances and tricks that work to give you free time.
+One of the best products I can recommend is Products OnTheGo, Because poop happens.

 - Plan Your Time